Prosthetists and clinicians

 For those interested in supporting practical AI infrastructure for the prosthetics field.

-DULPA is currently available by restricted beta access.
-Beta testers help evaluate usability, response quality, clinical relevance, source coverage, and overall user experience.
+DULPA is now publicly accessible as a beta search tool.
+Users can help improve the platform by sharing feedback about usability, response quality, clinical relevance, source coverage, and overall user experience.